-This workshop will teach students to create an interactive accessory.
-You can choose from making a light-up biking glove or light-up hat from the beginning.
+This workshop will teach students to create interactive accessories.
+You can choose from making a light-up biking glove or light-up hat as a starter project.
 We will walk everyone through each step from learning conductive materials, sewable LEDS, DIY sensors to finalizing their soft circuit design.
 By the end of the class, each student will be able to take their finished project home and hopefully use it for running or biking during the night.

 What should I bring?

 Sewing equipments if needed.
-Such as needles, threads, zippers, scissors.
+Needles, threads, zippers, scissors.
 Instructor will supply one sewing machine.

 - A pair of light gloves with any color or any type of hats students feel comfortable to sew on